JoshOrndorff/recipes/src/storage/list.md

 }
 ```

-Because we are not updating the indices of other `proposal`s in our map, we have to check that a proposal exists before removing it, mutating it, or performing any other relevant operation.
+Because the code doesn't update the indices of other `proposal`s in the map, it is necessary to verify a proposal's existence before removing it, mutating it, or performing any other operation.

 ```rust
 // index is the `u32` that corresponds to the proposal in the `<Proposals<T>>` map ensure!(<Proposals<T>>::exists(index), "proposal does not exist at the provided index");
 ```

-For a more extensive and complete example of this pattern, see [SunshineDAO](https://github.com/AmarRSingh/SunshineDAO/runtime/src/dao.rs).

 ## Swap and Pop for Ordered Lists <a name = "swappop"></a>

-When we want to preserve storage such that our list doesn't continue growing even after we remove elements, we can invoke the **swap and pop** method:
+To preserve storage so that the list doesn't continue growing even after removing elements, invoke the **swap and pop** algorithm:
-1. swap the element to be removed with the element at the head of our *list* (the element with the highest index in our map)
+1. swap the element to be removed with the element at the head of the *list* (the element with the highest index in the map)
 2. remove the element recently placed at the highest index
 3. decrement the `LargestIndex` value.

-Continuing with our example, we maintain the same logic for adding proposals (increment `LargestIndex` and insert entry at the head of our *list*).
-However, we invoke the *swap and pop* algorithm when removing elements from our list:
+Use the *swap and pop* algorithm to remove elements from the list.

 ```rust
 decl_module! {